Zero-knowledge proof: Zero-Knowledge Proof protocols

 The most popular interactive or non-interactive zero-knowledge proof (e.g., zk-SNARK) protocols can be broadly categorized in the following four categories: Succinct Non-Interactive ARguments of Knowledge (SNARK), Scalable Transparent ARgument of Knowledge (STARK), Verifiable Polynomial Delegation (VPD), and Succinct Non-interactive ARGuments (SNARG).
 A list of zero-knowledge proof protocols and libraries is provided below along with comparisons based on transparency, universality, plausible post-quantum security, and programming paradigm.
 A transparent protocol is one that does not require any trusted setup and uses public randomness.
 A universal protocol is one that does not require a separate trusted setup for each circuit.
 Finally, a plausibly post-quantum protocol is one that is not susceptible to known attacks involving quantum algorithms.

+Security vulnerabilities of zero-knowledge systems

+While zero-knowledge proofs offer a secure way to verify information, the arithmetic circuits that implement them must be carefully designed.
+If these circuits lack sufficient constraints, they may introduce subtle yet critical security vulnerabilities.

+One of the most common classes of vulnerabilities in these systems is under-constrained logic, where insufficient constraints allow a malicious prover to produce a proof for an incorrect statement that still passes verification.
+A 2024 systematization of known attacks found that approximately 96% of documented circuit-layer bugs in SNARK-based systems were due to under-constrained circuits.

+These vulnerabilities often arise during the translation of high-level logic into low-level constraint systems, particularly when using domain-specific languages such as Circom or Gnark.
+Recent research has demonstrated that formally proving determinism – ensuring that a circuit's outputs are uniquely determined by its inputs – can eliminate entire classes of these vulnerabilities.